wp-plugins/orbisius-simple-notice/readme.txt

 add_filter('orbisius_simple_notice_filter_powered_by', '__return_false', 10);

 == Changelog ==

+= 1.0.2 =
+* Added the old color picker for WordPress installs older than 3.5

 = 1.0.1 =
 * Added a color picker for text, text background color and for links.